Chris Wallace (musician): Solo career

 On July 10, 2012, Wallace released his first solo single, "Remember When (Push Rewind)", a month after The White Tie Affair broke up.
 The song has appeared on several major pop radio stations.
 His music video for the single premiered on MTV Buzzworthy.

 The song is about looking back and wanting to relive your past.
 He said in an interview, that the underlying message of the song is positive in that "Even if things don’t work out and I can’t change them, I’m still glad it happened.
 And the worst case scenario is that you learn a lesson.”

 On August 23, 2012, Chris tweeted that his first solo album, Push Rewind, would be available on iTunes on September 4.
 On September 4, 2012, his debut solo album was released via ThinkSay Records.
-As of May 2020, Chris has planned to release new music every few weeks for the rest of the year.
+In 2020, Chris independently released 8 singles including "Daydreaming" which had a moment of virality on TikTok.
+With the release of the song "Stumble" in spring 2026, Chris seems to be working on a full album to be released in the fall.